 First, let’s look at an example without the answer choices just so you can get a sense of how the triggers are used.

 In this example, we have an explicit contrast phrase, “even though.”
 Consequently, we know that the teacher’s initial anger that characterizes the first blank must be diminished by his sincere promise to apply himself.
 We have two contrasting ideas: harsh, angry criticism and then a mollified attitude.
 Thus, we might look for a harsh verb–one that means criticize or reprimand–for the first blank and a verb like ‘eased’ or ‘lessened’ for the second blank.
-The answer to this sentence is “berate…abated,” which satisfies our contrast.
+The answer to this text completion question is “berate…abated,” which satisfies our contrast.

 Here, you should recognize the word ‘paradoxically’ as an implicit contrast trigger word.
 The word suggests that the situation being described has an unexpected outcome, one that contrary to our logical expectations.
 In the sentence, we might expect the artist to better depict her fantastic, other-world landscapes by using equally fantastic details.
 Without our contrast trigger word, we might choose ‘fanciful’ or perhaps ‘ethereal’ as a logical answer.
 The word ‘paradoxically,’ however, means that we should choose a word that contrasts our expectations; thus, the best choice should be ‘realistic,’ the best antonym of ‘fanciful.’

 Cause and Effect